The Complete Guide to Co-Processing

 Is co-processing environmentally friendly?

-Co-processing is indeed marketed as a sustainable solution for recycling and waste management.
 The industry does have the potential to help clean up mountains of waste gathered in overflowing landfills and other waste destined for our rivers and oceans.

 So far, it’s also one of the most scalable solutions to non-recyclable waste.
 As a result, developments surrounding co-processing are likely to continue expanding.